PanPraescribens/primitive-survival/README.md

 # primitive-survival
 <h2>Primitive Survival Mod for Vintage Story</h2>

 Here's the thing:  I'm a huge fan of Vintage Story and especially its <i>Wilderness Survival</i> mode.
 I also have a keen interest in real life primitive survival.
-This mod is my attempt to try to meld the two, to give you a more realistic early game experience.
-There's still a lot of testing and fine tuning on the docket, so consider this a teaser if this is the sort of thing that floats your boat!
+This mod is my attempt to to meld the two to provide you with a more realistic early game experience.
+There's still a lot of testing and fine tuning on the docket so consider this a preview (perpetual beta might be a more accurate description).

 <h3>Traps</h3>

 There are two traps - the <b>Deadfall</b> and the <b>Snare</b> - and they are very similar in nature.
-They are intended to kill small(er) animals on your behalf.
-The only real difference is that the deadfall might kill a chicken or a hare (or a baby anything), while the snare might be able to take down a fox or a boar as well.
+They are intended to kill smaller animals on your behalf.
+The only real difference is that the deadfall might kill a chicken or a hare (or a baby anything), while the snare might be able to take down bigger entities (like a fox or a boar) as well.

-In both cases:
+In BOTH cases:

  - Larger entities will take minimal damage when coming into contact with one of these traps, and trip it.
  - Once a trap's been tripped, you'll need to break it and place it down to set it again.